ramidem/todoList-vanillaJS/README.md

 - There should be a button for changing todos
 - There should be a button for deleting todos
 - There should be a button for toggling todos

+**Version 9 - Escape from the Console**

+- There should be an `li` element for every todo
+- Each `li` element should contain todo text
+- Each `li` element should show completed